infer from incomplete evidence

 conciliatory manners towards everybody, especially towards those to whom he owes his preferment.

 purport of my discourse, however your natural delicacy may lead you to dissemble; my attentions have been too marked to be mistaken.

-characterized by high spirits and animation
+high spirits and animation

 You will find her manners beyond anything I can describe; and your wit and